esl/MongooseIM/doc/advanced-configuration/outgoing-connections.md

  {rabbit, host, Tag, WorkersOptions, ConnectionOptions}
 ]}.
 ```

+Notice that `Host` parameter is set to atom `host`.
+This basically means that
+MongooseIM will start as many `rabbit` pools as XMPP hosts are served by
+the server.

 The `Tag` parameter must be set to `event_pusher` in order to be able to use
 the pool for [`mod_event_pusher_rabbit`](../modules/mod_event_pusher_rabbit.md).
 Any other `Tag` can be used for any other RabbitMQ connection pool.